SAP-samples/btp-terraform-samples/released/discovery_center/mission_4104/README.md

-# Discovery Center mission - Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App
+# SAP Discovery Center mission - Get Started with SAP Datasphere

 ## Overview

-This sample shows how to set up your SAP BTP account for the Discovery Center Mission - [Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App](https://discovery-center.cloud.sap/missiondetail/3585/)
+This terraform script shows how to set up your SAP Dataspehre tenant for the SAP Discovery Center Mission - [Get Started with SAP Datasphere](https://discovery-center.cloud.sap/missiondetail/4104/4329/)

 ## Content of setup